Ross Edgley completes the Great British Swim

 A Swim For The Ages

-On his swimming adventure, Ross Edgley broke the record for world's longest staged sea swim, became the first person to swim the entire south coast of England and swam from Land's End to John O'Groats in 62 days.
+On his swimming adventure, Ross Edgley broke the record for the world's longest staged sea swim, became the first person to swim the entire south coast of England, and swam from Land's End to John O'Groats in 62 days.

-In the end, Ross Edgley swam the equivalent to 64,373 lengths of an Olympic sized swimming pool and 100 times the length of the English Channel.
+In the end, Ross Edgley swam the equivalent of 64,373 lengths of an Olympic-sized swimming pool and 100 times the length of the English Channel.

 During the 23 weeks at sea, the British swimmer consumed around 1,884,000 calories and used three kilograms of vaseline for chaffing.

-Every day, Edgley swam 12 hours and rested another 12 hours.
-His top swim speed was of 8.7 knots (16 km/h or 10 mph), and his longest swim in a single tide was of 18.1 nautical miles.
+Every day, Edgley swam for 12 hours and rested for another 12 hours.
+His top swim speed was 8.7 knots (16 km/h or 10 mph), and his longest swim in a single tide was 18.1 nautical miles.

-The Great British Swimmer suffered 36 jellyfish stings, grew his beard to try to prevent more stings.
+The Great British Swimmer suffered 36 jellyfish stings and grew his beard to try to prevent more stings.